 Jesus selected apostles to perpetuate his mission on the earth.
 He promised to guide the apostles and the church into all truth.
 This guidance was through the Holy Spirit given to the apostles.

-"All this I have spoken while still with you.
-But the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.
-John 14:25-26 (NIV)
+“These things I have spoken to you while abiding with you.
+But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you.

-"I have much more to say to you, more than you can now bear.
-But when he, the Spirit of truth, comes, he will guide you into all truth.
-He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come.
-He will bring glory to me by taking from what is mine and making it known to you.
-All that belongs to the Father is mine.
-That is why I said the Spirit will take from what is mine and make it known to you.
-John 16:12-15 (NIV)
+“I have many more things to say to you, but you cannot bear them now.
+But when He, the Spirit of truth, comes, He will guide you into all the truth; for He will not speak on His own initiative, but whatever He hears, He will speak; and He will disclose to you what is to come.
+He will glorify Me, for He will take of Mine and will disclose it to you.
+All things that the Father has are Mine; therefore I said that He takes of Mine and will disclose it to you.

 What made the apostles special was Jesus' calling, training and promise of the Holy Spirit.
 The apostles did not take this position of authority upon themselves.